 Surgery is the only way to treat cataracts.
 However, Dr. Cahan only suggests cataract surgery if your vision is impaired to the point where your life and daily activities are disrupted.

 Cataract surgery is usually an outpatient procedure performed with a local anesthetic.
-The procedure only takes a couple of hours and since there’s no need for general anesthesia, there is little risk associated with the surgery.
+The procedure is quite brief and since there’s no need for general anesthesia, there is little risk associated with the surgery.

-Dr. Cahan uses specialized tools and a technique called phacoemulsification that removes the cataracts with small incisions.
+Specialized tools and a technique called phacoemulsification are used to remove the cataracts with small incisions.
 These cuts don’t require stitches and allow your eye to heal quickly.
 Phacoemulsification uses ultrasonic waves, much like a laser uses light, to remove cataracts through just a small incision.